gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - Webservice result - ```4.LookupDataCreate a node first 4.LookupDataCreate a node first 2.Snapshot: Create a node first 2.Snapshot: Create a node first 1.AddNode: NodeAdded```

+## Evaluation of results

+After understanding the concepts CAN & the Chord algorithm, we have implemented both the algorithms.
+The differences between both the algorithms have been highlighted using the below statistics.
+We have added 8 nodes to each architecture & compared add, remove, load & lookup times for first and the average of other iterations.

+### Differences
+- The Chord and CAN are both distributed P2P infrastructures.
+However, they are different in their architectures.
+Chord nodes form a ring or circle, and they just keep track of ranges/buckets using Finger Table.
+Whereas in CAN, a virtual multi-dimensional Cartesian coordinate space is formed and the nodes keep track of their immediate neighbours only.
+- The Chord implementation increases linearly since active nodes times finger table entries determine performance rather than CAN which increases polynomially as Nodes times Neighbours determine performance.
+- Likewise, this is evident by the number of nodes in the architecture.
+Chord performance remains more or less the same as long as the ring size is the same.
+But, for CAN the difference is noticeable.
+As nodes increase, performance suffers.
+- Add node for both algorithms shows stark difference, since in Chord we have to update all the finger tables when a new node is added.
+Whereas in CAN, only the node being split & the corresponding neighbours are updated.
+- Load data works differently for both as in Chord, only a particular node is responsible for that key.
+So, the data has to be loaded to that key only.
+CAN has a liberty of loading the data anywhere.
+Thus, it performs better.
+- Lookup data is debatable as Chord achieves constant execution times due to limited hops.
+However, CAN shows inconsistency since routing between 2 nodes only occurs by hoping through neighbours.
+As we increase, the number of nodes, this metric suffers.
+- Similar to add, remove node in Chord deals with updating all the nodes's finger tables.
+Whereas, in CAN only the neighbours are concerned with the deletion.
+- Chord's performance shown is slighly  poorer to CAN as per the above diagram but that is down to size of the architecture, the presence of multiple actors & their communication as compared to CAN.
+However, as the number of nodes will increase, the statistics would turn around due to the growth of their functions.

 ## AWS EC2 Deployment
 We have given the link to make your ec2 instance and how to connect to it and also how to install docker in ec2.